JuliaWolleb/VidFuncta_public/README.md

 - To store the modulations and reconstruct the videos, run `python3 rescontruct.py --config ./configs/reconstruct/lung_reconstruct.yaml`

- The output will be stored in a folder *reconstructions*.
+ In the yaml file, you need to adapt the path to the right model in the *logs* folder.
+The output will be stored in a folder called *reconstructions*.

 ## Detailed Results
 The first row shows the model input, the second rew the reconstructed videos using a model trained on the mixed dataset.
+Below, we show visualizations of the modulation vectors of two cardiac datasets.
+The time dimension is shown in the y-axis, while the x-axis shows the length of the modulation vectors.
 <table>
   <tr>
     <td><img src="./videos/original/0X10A28877E97DF540.gif" width="150"/></td>